myspc-development/art-test/README.md

 ```bash
 bash scripts/setup-env.sh
 ```
+The script requires the `svn` command.
+Install Subversion if it is not available.
 This script downloads WordPress and installs Composer dependencies.
 When the `CI` environment variable is present it runs `composer install` with non‑interactive options, making it suitable for automated pipelines.